Work with work item workflows

 Edit the details of the transition, then select Update.

-To add an issue action:
+To add a work item action:

-Select > Issues.
+Select > Work items.

 Click Workflows > Edit your selected workflow.